There’s a code of conduct when sharing a lane

 Take Other People’s Gear

 Most places have fins, paddles, kickboards, and pull buoys everyone can use.
-People who are borrowing them are likely to place them at the end of the lane, so don’t just go around taking whatever you see lying around.
-If you see there’s someone swimming in the lane where their gear are place, the least you can do is ask if they’re using it.
-It’s common courtesy really.
+People who borrow them are likely to place them at the end of the lane, so don’t just go around taking whatever you see lying around.
+If you see there’s someone swimming in the lane where their gear are placed, the least you can do is ask if they’re using it.

 Block the Wall

 Resting is fine.
 No one’s judging you for taking a break after a lap or set, but don’t block the wall while you’re at it.
 For people who can do continuous laps, they’ll be doing tumble turns or touch and go, and it’s just inconvenient when someone is blocking the way.